BobbyShaftoe/aoc-2024-java-edition/ASIDE.md

 4. **Custom Logic and Abstractions**: First-class functions and higher-order functions would allow users to define custom logic and abstractions, making it easier to encapsulate and reuse complex infrastructure patterns.
 5. **Enhanced Error Handling**: Functional programming concepts like monads could improve error handling and recovery, making it easier to manage and propagate errors in a controlled manner.

 > NOTE: The above examples are purely hypothetical and may not be feasible or practical in the context of Terraform.
-They are intended to illustrate the potential benefits of functional programming concepts in infrastructure as code.
+They are intended to illustrate the potential benefits of functional programming concepts in the _infrastructure as code_ domain.

 ## The Plan
 I want to deeply explore functional programming in a few languages; and by proxy or indirectly one might say, comprehensively understand the limits of what can be achieved with a declarative language for infrastructure as code; **Terraform** and **OPA (Rego)** in particular.